Following Features can be used for Monitoring Elastic Load Balancer

 - Internal load balancer routes traffic to EC2 instances in private subnets

-- Elastic Load Balancing allows you to add subnets and creates a load balancer node in each of the Availability Zone where the subnet resides.
+- Elastic Load Balancing allows subnets to be added and creates a load balancer node in each of the Availability Zone where the subnet resides.

 - Elastic Load Balancer should have atleast one subnet attached